 With over 1 million units sold worldwide, the Ledger Nano S is the most popular hardware wallet.
 The device is praised for its security and its support for a wide variety of coins.
-If you do not already own a Ledger Nano S, you can purchase one here.
+If you do not already own one, you can purchase a Ledger Nano S here.

 This guide provides complete step by step instructions on how to setup a new Ledger Nano S hardware wallet, using the Ledger Live application.

 Ledger Live is the official desktop application from Ledger that acts as an interface with the Ledger Nano S hardware wallet.
 Your private key, which is used to retrieve all of your cryptoassets from the blockchain, still will be stored safely offline in the Ledger Nano S.

 Ledger Live is only the interface that lets you send and receive transactions, setup accounts and view your balances on a Ledger wallet.

 - Click on “Download Now” or click on the specific operating system you have (Windows, Mac, or Linux).